toramameseven/markdown-docx/README.md

 * **Markdown Docx** is a markdown converter to docx.
 * **Markdown Docx** works for common mark md(s).
 * Click **Convert Docx** at the context menu on the explore or the editor.
-* In the editor, you can convert the selection in markdown.
+* In the editor, you can convert only the selection in the text.
+* In the output tab, markdown-docx, the progress and the warns are displayed.

 ## Extensions for word